fakexale/espresso/README.md

 depending on whether you have typescript installed globally

 ### difference between deployGuildCommands and deployCommands
-as stated in the guide, the only difference is the scope at which commadns can be accessed.
+as stated in the guide, the only difference is the scope at which commands can be accessed.

 ``deployGuildCommands.js`` will deploy the commands to ``GUILD_ID`` (specified in .env). commands will only be accessible in the guild.